The Dwight Riverside Cottages were first built in the 1930s to serve an increasing interest in tourism around Dwight and its beautiful sandy Beach.

 The restaurant burns to the ground causing many cottage owners wonder where they are going to get their Sunday morning – I had a few too many the night before – breakfast?

 The Koi pond is dug and the handful of fish initially introduced start to do what fish do in nature…reproduce!
 At last count (yes they were counted – in 2011) there were more than 200 fish, and perhaps a frog or 2 too.

-Dan, Triptta and Ella arrive with their very blind, very deaf cat on April 4, there is still 2 feet of snow on the ground which would remain until the first week of May.
-Renovations begin to return Riverside to its formal glory as the premiere property in the Lake of Bays / Algonquin area.
+Following Triptta’s life long vision to operate “Wellness Retreats focusing on immersing and reconnecting people with Nature”, Dan, Triptta and Ella arrive with their very blind, very deaf cat.
+Its April 4 and there is still 2 feet of snow on the ground which would remain until the first week of May.
+Renovations begin to return Riverside to its former glory as the premiere property in the Lake of Bays / Algonquin area.

-Renovations are now complete!
+Room renovations are now complete!
 Now you can really feel like the place is all yours by staying in the original owners suite for those needing a bit more space to hang out in at the end of the day.
-The cottage will be shortly be back online for larger groups or longer stays.

 Would recommended it to everyone.
 Was the first to stay in the newly renovated rooms!
 They are so nice!
 The property is a real gem too, a lazy river for swimming and reading a good book beside.
 See you again SOON!